Source description last updated: 30 November 2021

 Mission/Mandate/Objectives:

-Our research (1) encompasses in-depth area expertise on Africa, Asia, Latin America, and the Middle East that uses state-of-the-art comparative methods (“Comparative Area Studies”), (2) covers and combines different levels of analysis – global, regional, national, and subnational, (3) applies and develops innovative theoretical and empirical approaches from the social sciences, (4) and engages with ideas and concepts from different parts of the world.
+The institute’s research (1) combines in-depth area expertise and cutting-edge comparative methods (“Comparative Area Studies”), (2) covers different levels of analysis – global, regional, national, local, and (3) applies and develops innovative theoretical and empirical approaches, engaging with ideas and practices from different parts of the world.

 “In the various editions of the GIGA Focus, the GIGA publishes its research findings and concise analyses of current events.
 Four editions cover politics, economics, and society in Africa, Asia, Latin America, and the Middle East, respectively.
 A transregional edition examines global trends.